jaysephkim/Segatron/README.md

 - WikiText-103: preserves both punctuations and paragraph line breakers.

 #### Main Results
-- Experimental results show that BERT pre-trained with Segatron (SegaBERT) can outperform BERT with vanilla Transformer on various NLP tasks
+- Here we see that the PPL of Transformer-XL decreases from 24.35 to 24.07/22.51 after adding paragraph/sentence position encoding, and further decreases to 22.47 by encoding paragraph and sentence positions simultaneously.
+The results show that both the paragraph position and sentence position can help the Transformer to model language.
+Sentence position encoding contributes more than paragraph position encoding in our experiments.

 <img width="367" alt="Screen Shot 2022-03-26 at 4 59 17 PM" src="https://user-images.githubusercontent.com/69778066/160258399-13378e67-6c62-40b3-93e1-0cb3e5b12bc2.png">

-Here we see that the PPL of Transformer-XL decreases from 24.35 to 24.07/22.51 after adding paragraph/sentence position encoding, and further decreases to 22.47 by encod- ing paragraph and sentence positions simultaneously.
-The results show that both the paragraph position and sentence po- sition can help the Transformer to model language.
-Sentence position encoding contributes more than paragraph position encoding in our experiments.

 <img width="492" alt="Screen Shot 2022-03-26 at 5 01 44 PM" src="https://user-images.githubusercontent.com/69778066/160258462-fbc57ec1-4252-463e-b378-f22f2b078724.png">
 <img width="421" alt="Screen Shot 2022-03-26 at 5 02 43 PM" src="https://user-images.githubusercontent.com/69778066/160258474-d2455ab4-0efb-4f68-b5bc-89760cc4a64c.png">

+## Critial Analysis
+Doesn't discuss any drawbacks.

 ## Discussion Topic 1
+What could be a drawback of this application?

+## Discussion Topic 2
 Why is this segment-aware method able to consistently outperform the original transformer methods?

-## Discussion Topic 2
-What could be a drawback of this application?

 ## Discussion Topic 3
 What situations would Segatron be prefferent and what situations what it not be preffered?